karthikeyatam/Password-Manager/README.md

 # Password-Manager
-This project built to implement and learn CRUD functalaties of an application Here User Can
+This project is built to learn and implement CRUD functionalities of an application Important Features include:
 * Login/Logout
+* Session Based
-* Update his credentials
+* Update the login credentials
 * generate passwords
 * check strength of the passwords
 * add the passwords to the vault